28 window types infographic

 7. Bay Window

 bay windowA bay window projects outward beyond the wall, similar to bow windows.
-These usually consist of three window panels, of two flanking units and one central unit.
-A part of Renaissance architecture, bay windows are usually found in a great hall of a lord or noble, opposite the entrance to the room.
+These usually consist of three window panels, two flanking units and one central unit.
+In Renaissance architecture, bay windows are usually found in the great hall of a lord or noble, opposite the entrance to the room.
 Bay windows on a second story are also called oriel windows.

 Polygonal bay windows are the most common, in which there are two or more flanking units and a central unit that’s fixed and can’t be operated.
 The biggest benefit of bay windows is that they allow for more space on the interior.
 This extra space—the so-called “bay”—is commonly utilized for additional seating, but it can be used for other things as well, such as a cozy nook or a reading area.